-We've tested 6 Astro headsets so far.
-This brand doesn't make a lot of different products, but make sure their products are well-built, comfortable, and sound well-balanced.
+We've tested 5 Astro headsets so far.
+While this brand doesn't make a lot of different products, they make sure their products are well-built, comfortable, and sound well-balanced.
 These headphones are gaming-oriented and are very popular in the console world.
-When choosing your headset, be careful to pick the right variant for your preferred platform, as most of their products are available for Xbox One, PS4, or PC.
+When choosing your headset, be careful to pick the right variant for your preferred platform as most of their products are available for Xbox One, PS4, or PC.
 Unfortunately, as they have a good reputation as a household name, their products can be very expensive for some.
 Their pads also don't block out much ambient noise, so they're better suited for a quiet gaming environment.

 Although Astro products are often a bit more expensive, the best budget Astro headset we've tested so far is the Astro A10.
 It's not quite under $50, but you might find it on sale for under that price point.
 This headset isn't as comfortable as their more high-end products, as the padding isn't made out of the same material.
 The overall build is also a bit flimsier but still feels durable.
 This wired headset has a fairly well-balanced sound profile, although there are noticeable dips in the mid and treble ranges, which negatively affect dialogue and footsteps.
 On the upside, their mic is excellent for a budget gaming headset and will please most users.
 Also, its wired TRRS connection makes it easy to use on PC, PS4, and Xbox for full support, which is very versatile.